Modern open-plan office with glass-walled meeting rooms, collaborative teams working, natural sunlight through floor-to-ceiling windows

 Gradual implementation works better than sudden changes.
 Start with voluntary participation in visibility tools, introduce changes in phases, and gather feedback regularly.
 This allows employees to adjust comfortably and provides opportunities to refine the approach based on actual usage patterns and concerns.

 Technology choices should prioritise empowerment over monitoring.
-Use systems that help employees find colleagues and available spaces rather than track individual productivity.
+Use products that help employees find colleagues and available spaces rather than track individual productivity.
 Focus on presence and location information that facilitates collaboration while avoiding detailed activity monitoring or time-tracking features.

 Design diverse spaces that accommodate different comfort levels and work styles.
 Include quiet focus areas, private meeting rooms, and semi-private spaces alongside open collaborative zones.
 This gives employees choice in their visibility level depending on their current tasks and personal preferences.